History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-The performance of the referees in the final of the 1984–85 FDGB-Pokal between BFC Dynamo and SG Dynamo Dresden was also controversial.
-The DFV and the East German football weekly Die neue Fußballwoche (FuWo) received more than 700 complaints regarding the performance of the referees in the final.
-The performance of the referees also resulted in arguments at the top levels of the SED and the East German regime.
-Politburo member Harry Tisch was so upset about the performance of referee Manfred Roßner in the final that he protested to Erich Mielke and complained that such performance undermined the credibility of the competition.
+The performance of the officials in the final of the 1984–85 FDGB-Pokal between BFC Dynamo and SG Dynamo Dresden on 8 June 1985 sparked particularly great controversy.
+The DFV and the East German football weekly Die neue Fußballwoche received more than 700 complaints regarding the performance of the referees in the final.
+Complaints were also sent in considerable numbers to the Department for Sport of the SED Central Committee and to state-television.
+The performance of the officials in the final resulted in arguments at the top levels of the SED and the East German regime.
+Politburo member and the chairman of the Free German Trade Union Federation (FDGB) Harry Tisch was so upset about the performance of referee Manfred Roßner in the final that he protested to Erich Mielke and complained that such performance undermined the credibility of the competition.
 DFV functionaries, as well as Egon Krenz and other SED politicians, became increasingly uneasy about the negative reactions.

-The report from the review of the 1984–85 season had already outlined a number of measures to clean up the game.
-Now, the SED now demanded further action.
-The DFV conducted a special review of the video recording of the final.
-The review found that referee Roßner and his two assistants had committed an above-average number of errors during the final.
-The majority of the errors favored BFC Dynamo.
-The DFV sanctioned referee Roßner with a ban on matches above the second tier as well as international matches for the coming season.
+The report on the 1984–85 season had already outlined a number of measures to clean up the game.
+After the cup final, the SED demanded further action.
+The DFV conducted a video review of the performances of the officials in the final.
+The analysis concluded that referee Roßner and his two assistants had committed an above-average number of errors during the final.
+A clear majority of the errors had favored BFC Dynamo.
+The DFV sanctioned referee Roßner with a ban on matches above the second tier as well as international matches for the upcoming season.
 Assistant Klaus Scheurell was in turn de-selected from the first round of the next European cup.
-Zimmermann now also spoke out against the head of the referee commission Heinz Einbeck, who was a native of Berlin and a sponsoring member of BFC Dynamo.
-However, nothing emerged that indicated that Roßner had been bought by the Stasi.
-Roßner had been approached by the incensed DFV Vice President Franz Rydz after the match, who took him to task for his performance with the words "You can't always go by the book, but have to officiate in a way that placates the Dresden public".
+Now, Zimmermann also spoke out against the head of the DFV Referee Commission Heinz Einbeck, who was a native of Berlin and a sponsoring member of BFC Dynamo.
+Hanns Leske writes that the DFV Referee Commission had been dominated by BFC Dynamo and claims that the commission had engaged in "targeted appointment" of always the same "proven referees" for "desired game management".

+However, nothing emerged that indicated that referee Roßner had been bought by the Stasi.
+On the contrary, Roßner claims that he was approached by the DFV Deputy General Secretary Volker Nickchen before the match, who confidentially requested "no BFC-friendly decisions".
+He was also approached by the incensed DFV Vice President Franz Rydz after the match, who took him to office for his performance with the words: "You can't always go by the book, but have to officiate in a way that placates the Dresden public".